Frequently Asked Questions

 NT https://nt.gov.au/environment/animals/wildlife-permits/import-or-export-wildlife

-SA http://www.environment.sa.gov.au/licences-and-permits/Animals_in_captivity_permits
+SA https://www.parks.sa.gov.au/

 Current list of airports can be seen at: